hackersupreme/univariate-infographics/README.md

 ## Components

 This is a library of reusable react components that displays data as svg info-graphics.
-Here are the following components:
+Here are all the components in the library:

 - `<PieChart data={data} />`
 - `<PieSlice data={data} />`